 Alex Montgomery regularly advises clients of all sizes and across all industries on the selection, protection, and enforcement of their copyrights and trademarks.
 Additionally, Alex has experience in a variety of technology transactions and licensing matters, especially in the software space.
-Finally, he is a member of the firm’s Cannabis Practice Group and advises clients in the industry on the complicated issues surrounding branding for cannabis-focused companies.

 He also enjoys regularly updating his trademark blog, TantalizingTrademarks.com, where he examines interesting trademark applications recently filed with the U.S. Patent and Trademark Office.

 - The successful prosecution of hundreds of trademark applications with the U. S. Patent and Trademark Office;

 - Advising clients on the filing, maintenance, and renewal of foreign trademark applications and registrations, including utilization of the national, EUTM, and Madrid Protocol filing schemes;